containers/crun/crun.1.md

 provided it will be automatically compiled into a wasm module.
 Stdout of wasm module is relayed back via crun.

+## `org.criu.config=FILE`

+This annotation allows specifying a CRIU RPC configuration file.
+If not provided, crun will look for `/etc/criu/crun.conf`.
+If neither the annotation nor `crun.conf` exists, `/etc/criu/runc.conf` is used for compatibility with runc.
+This functionality requires CRIU version 4.2 or newer.
+The options specified in the configuration file override the default values of CRIU options specified by crun.
+For example, specifying `tcp-established` or `tcp-close` can be used to checkpoint/restore containers with TCP established connections, and `log-file=<file>` to set a custom CRIU logs file.

 ## tmpcopyup mount options

 If the `tmpcopyup` option is specified for a tmpfs, then the path that